namitsaxena/namitsaxena.github.io/_posts/2020-06-13-git_cheatsheet.md

 ---
-published: false
+layout: page
+title: Git Cheatsheet
 ---
-## Git Cheatsheet

 ### squash commits
 1. Choose the exact number of commits that you want to squash